 One ghost really caught me off guard.
 It was Riyon from when he entered the Psychonet.
 His body was glowing with blue light.
 His eyes a piercing red.
 It caught me off guard and I couldn’t resist the flow of emotions.
 I gritted my teeth and tried to hold back tears.
 I spoke to myself, “Damn it.
 Too soon.
 Do you really have to do this right now?
 Fuck you, Phantasmagoria.”

-Both Pandora and Gadi seemed astonished by the visionary dance of light.
+Both Pandora and Gadi gasped at the visionary dance of light.

 I apologized, “Sorry.
 That was a friend.
 A recent one too.
 Wasn’t expecting to get punched in the gut like that.
 God… this place.”
 I’m just replacing my persona with the next.
 Covering up any trace of that pain.
 It’s all too real behind the mask though.